MARTIMM/raku-mongodb-driver/README.md

       Deprecated since 1.8 according to [message](http://stackoverflow.com/questions/25968592/difference-between-createindex-and-ensureindex-in-java-using-mongodb)
 * [-] create_indexes(), see ensure_index().
 Builds one or more indexes for a
       collection.
-* [ ] dataSize().
+* [O] data_size().
 Returns the size of the collection.
 Wraps the size field in the output of the collStats.
 * [O] explain().
 Done also in collection!
 Reports on the query execution plan, including index use, for a cursor.
 * [O] distinct().
 Returns an array of documents that have distinct values for